graphile/graphile.github.io/src/pages/postgraphile/smart-tags.md

 Applies to:

-- Functions returning `SETOF` a table-like composite type (e.g. a table type, view, materialized view, etc): adds the `condition` argument to this connection, allowing to _filter_ the set by any of its scalar fields.
+- Functions returning `SETOF` a table-like composite type (e.g. a table type, view, materialized view, etc, but _not_ a custom type): adds the `condition` argument to this connection, allowing to _filter_ the set by any of its scalar fields.
 - Computed column functions with no required parameters and returning a scalar or array: allows this function to be used as field in the `condition` argument for the parent table, allowing to _filter by_ this function's value the parent